joeygiordano13/cop4520-assignment2/README.md

 # cop4520-assignment2

+To run code:

+gcc/g++ <filename>
+./a.out

 Problem 1:
+This problem is a version of the N prisoners problem.
+The algorithm that the guests must utilize requires that a guest be designated as the leader.
+The leader can effectively count the number of guests by incrementing a global counter whenever they revisit the party room with the cupcake.
+The cupcake mimics the light in the prisoner problem, as it will indicate whether a new guest has ate a cupcake when it was there in the period that the leader was gone.
+The guests know whether to take or leave the cupcake based on if they've already had one.
+Once incrementing their count, only the leader can replace a cupcake (request from the servants).

+The code runs well under a second.
+T: 0.006112 ms

 Problem 2:
 Choice 2) The Minotaur’s second strategy allowed the guests to place a sign on the door